Winter Solstice at Stonehenge 2023

 The passing of the winter solstice and creating a measurement of the seasons was monumentally important to the everyday lives of the farmers and their families.
 During the long winter months and cold wet weather, crops wouldn’t grow and herds would become too expensive to feed.
 This led some to believe the winter solstice feasts where families would bring the last of their fruitful crops and bounties of meat products.

-Only a select chosen of groups are allowed within the stones at the discretion of English Heritage before the site is open to the public.
+Only a select chosen number of groups are allowed within the stones at the discretion of English Heritage before the site is open to the public.
 This is a pre-arranged agreement between English Heritage and relevant tour groups and is not open to members of the public.

 If you’re planning on visiting the stones for Winter Solstice, get in touch with us here at Brades Acre and book your pitch or holiday home, today.